 Pongo earned a Bachelor of Science in Business Administration specializing in Economics from Southern Illinois University Edwardsville.
 However, the call of journalism and exploring the issues and ills of society, and those impacted by many of these injustices led him to the Illinois Center for Broadcasting, now the Illinois Media School to enter the field of Broadcast journalism.
 The wordsmith still works as a Spoken Word Artist and Emcee.

 Alongside his collaborator, poet and School of the Art Institute of Chicago instructor, Johnetta Anderson, Pongo created and hosted The Artist Lounge Open Mic which boasted sold out crowds for its two-year run at the South Side Community Art Center.
-Pongo also hosts the Brainstorm With Dometi podcast available on iTunes and all other podcasting apps.
+Pongo also hosts the ChiPedia and Brainstorm With Dometi podcasts available on iTunes and all other podcasting apps.

 Follow this blog to stay abreast of new content.
 To reach out, please complete the form below.